Egg-03/FerrumX/README.md

 # Installation
 <h4>For Developers:</h4>
+If you wish to use the wrapper in your own project, you can do so by downloading the main jar file along with it's documentation

-- Download the latest jar file from [FerrumX Releases](https://github.com/Egg-03/FerrumX/releases)
+- Download the main jar file *[FerrumX-core-vX.X.X]* from [FerrumX Releases](https://github.com/Egg-03/FerrumX/releases)
+- [Optional] Download the javadoc jar file *[FerrumX-doc-vX.X.X]*
-- Import the jar file as a classpath dependency in your project.
+- Import the main jar file as a classpath dependency in your project.
+- [Optional] Attach the javadoc to the jar file

+The methods for linking an external jar file with its javadoc as a dependency varies with the IDE you will use.
+You should be able to find online help for it and if I get time, I'll attach the tutorials for Eclipse and IntelliJ Idea

 <h4>For End Users:</h4>

 - Download the GUI Application from [FerrumX Releases](https://github.com/Egg-03/FerrumX/releases)
-- Run the downloaded executable file.
+- Run the downloaded executable file [for portable version]
+- Install the setup and run from the desktop shortcut [for installer version]

 # Dependencies
 > [!NOTE]
-> The wrapper does not have any dependencies.
+> The wrapper does not have any additional dependencies.

 > [!NOTE]
-> The GUI Application has 3 dependencies:
+> The GUI Application uses the following projects as dependencies:
 > [Flatlaf](https://github.com/JFormDesigner/FlatLaf),
 > [ini4j](https://ini4j.sourceforge.net/index.html),
 > [jsvg](https://github.com/weisJ/jsvg)
-> All of them are bundled within the application itself
+> which are bundled within the application itself

 # Documentation
 Documentation can be found [here](https://egg-03.github.io/FerrumX-Documentation/)